swyongqiang1-stack/gitlab-platform-terraform-eks/README.md

-# gitlab-platform-terraform-eks
+## Project Goal

-GitLab platform on AWS EKS using Terraform, Helm, RDS, ElastiCache, S3, IRSA, observability, SRE practices, and FinOps.
+This project builds a GitLab platform on AWS EKS using Terraform and Helm.

+The goal is not only to deploy GitLab, but to explore how a real DevOps platform can be designed around:

+- Kubernetes workload architecture
+- AWS managed services
+- Infrastructure as Code
+- Identity and access management
+- CI/CD workloads
+- Observability
+- Reliability engineering
+- Backup and disaster recovery
+- Cloud cost optimization